UK regulator found total of 30 cases of blood clot events after AstraZeneca vaccine use

 On Thursday, it put the count at 22 reports of cerebral venous sinus thrombosis, an extremely rare brain clotting ailment, and 8 reports of other clotting events associated with low blood platelets out of a total of 18.1 million doses given.

+(This story corrects to ‘not immediately able to confirm’ in third paragraph)

-Reporting By Peter Henderson and Julie Steenhuysen; Editing by Chris Reese and Daniel Wallis
+Reporting By Peter Henderson, Julie Steenhuysen, and Aakriti Bhalla in Bengaluru; Editing by Chris Reese and Daniel Wallis

 Our Standards: The Thomson Reuters Trust Principles.